OBF/obf-docs/Affiliated-Project-Policy.md

 A project can be a 'new project' for one year.
 New projects have the promise to develop themselves into an affiliated project.

-### Student project (no vote)

-Any student project executed under the wing of OBF is listed.
-These projects are not voted on.

-### Interesting project (no vote)

-An interesting project is any project that is active and is of interest to the wider bioinformatics community.
-These projects are not voted on.
-The list is maintained by OBF members and references on the OBF website should be little more than link outs (a URL with a short description).
-There is no obvious affiliation between OBF and such projects.
+### Other projects

+Projects other than those under the stated affiliation categories may have a de-facto relationship with O|B|F or one of its official member projects, but they do not have a recognized affiliation status.
+As such, their status is also not voted on.

+These projects may include student projects with O|B|F community participation, including projects executed under the O|B|F umbrella, and other projects considered active and interesting to the wider bioinformatics community.
+They may be listed and described on the O|B|F wiki so long as it is evident that they do not have an official affiliation with the O|B|F as per the ones defined here.

 ## Preparation and voting